-The Corporation faces non-financial risk related to a substantial dependence on information technology (IT) and infrastructure.
+The Corporation faces non-financial risk related to a substantial dependence on information technology (IT) and infrastructure and third-party vendors.
 Operational instability, malfunction or outage of the Corporation's IT systems or IT infrastructure could materially impact the Corporation's ability to perform core business functions and secure information assets, resulting in financial losses, additional costs for repairing systems, reputational damage, customer dissatisfaction or potential regulatory and litigation exposure.
 The Corporation's operational systems are subject to risk of cyber-attacks and other internet crime, which could result in material losses of client or customer information, damage the Corporation's reputation and lead to regulatory penalties and financial losses.
+The Corporation's clearing operations exposes the Corporation, its customers and third parties to losses should such operations fail to function properly.